Palestinian nationalism: Local leadership

-In 1987 The Intifada caught the (PLO) by surprise, the leadership abroad could only indirectly influence the events., A new local leadership, the UNLU, emerged, comprising many leading Palestinian factions.
-The disturbances initially spontaneous soon came under local leadership from groups and organizations loyal to the PLO that operated within the Occupied Territories; Fatah, the Popular Front, the Democratic Front and the Palestine Communist Party.
+In 1987, the Intifada caught the PLO by surprise; the leadership abroad could only indirectly influence the events.
+A new local leadership, the UNLU, emerged, consisting of many leading Palestinian factions.
+The initially spontaneous disturbances soon came under local leadership from groups and organizations loyal to the PLO that operated within the Occupied Territories: Fatah, the Popular Front for the Liberation of Palestine, the Democratic Front for the Liberation of Palestine and the Palestine Communist Party.
 The UNLU was the focus of the social cohesion that sustained the persistent disturbances.

 After King Hussein of Jordan proclaimed the administrative and legal separation of the West Bank from Jordan in 1988, the UNLU organised to fill the political vacuum.

 Emergence of Hamas

-During the intifada Hamas replaced the monopoly of the PLO as sole representative of the Palestinian people.
+In 1987, Palestinian Islamic scholar Ahmed Yassin founded the Islamic Resistance Movement, also known as Hamas, after the outbreak of the First Intifada against the Israeli occupation.
+It emerged as a distinct Sunni Islamist organisation from his 1973 Mujama al-Islamiya Islamic charity affiliated with the Muslim Brotherhood.
+According to their founding documents, including their first communique in 1987, and their 1988 charter, Hamas was borth with the goals of waging holy war against Zionism, opposing the peace process, and increase religiosity amongst the youth.
+The organization advocated for "martyrdom" as the ideal objective in their struggle against Israel.
+During the intifada, Hamas ended the PLO's monopoly as sole political representative of the Palestinian people.

 Peace process

 Some Israelis had become tired of the constant violence of the First Intifada, and many were willing to take risks for peace.
 Some wanted to realize the economic benefits in the new global economy.
 The Gulf War (1990–1991) did much to persuade Israelis that the defensive value of territory had been overstated, and that the Iraqi invasion of Kuwait psychologically reduced their sense of security.

 A renewal of the Israeli–Palestinian quest for peace began at the end of the Cold War as the United States took the lead in international affairs.
 After the collapse of the Soviet Union, Western observers were optimistic, as Francis Fukuyama wrote in an article, titled "The End of History".
 The hope was that the end of the Cold War heralded the beginning of a new international order.
 President George H. W. Bush, in a speech on 11 September 1990, spoke of a "rare opportunity" to move toward a "New world order" in which "the nations of the world, east and west, north and south, can prosper and live in harmony," adding that "today the new world is struggling to be born".